With the advent of HTML5 platforms, there’s been a lot of confusion regarding the old H1 Header rule in SEO world: ONLY USE ONE PER PAGE.

 Why Is HTML5 The Solution For SEO?

-Using HTML5 means you get solutions to the previous issues mentioned above.
+Using HTML5, along with tools like this html minifier, means you get solutions to the previous issues mentioned above.
 A unique algorithm of the HTML document outline comes to the rescue.

 The solution comes in the form of containers.
 They offer a chance to define sections of content, placed inside the container, with the help of outlines allocated to each container.
 The new approach uses the method of Body Tags, relevant to different sections, and this feature is called a ‘Sectioning Root.’
 Some examples include: